Philadelphia Barrage: Franchise history

-2020 to present: Rebirth
+2020: Revival

 On February 17, 2020, MLL announced it was bringing back the Philadelphia Barrage after it folded the Atlanta Blaze the day before.
 The league named Blaze general manager Spencer Ford as the Barrage head coach.
 The team will operate under Mark Burdett, the league's Chief Revenue Officer.

 The Barrage were not able to announce a new home venue before the COVID-19 pandemic affected the 2020 season, delaying their official return to Philadelphia until 2021.
 The team played its first game on July 18 in a quarantined Navy-Marine Corps Memorial Stadium against the Chesapeake Bayhawks.
 Despite getting out to a 3–0 lead, the team lost in its first game since 2008 by a score of 16–11 to the Bayhawks.
 On July 20, in third try, the Barrage won their first game since 2008, by a 14–10 score over the new Connecticut Hammerheads.
 With a 12-11 comeback win in their last game against the New York Lizards, the Barrage finished their comeback season 2–3, which was not good enough for a playoff berth.

+Retirement

+On December 16, 2020, the MLL-PLL merger was announced.
+This would bring both major American field lacrosse leagues, Major League Lacrosse and Premier Lacrosse League, together as one entity under the PLL banner.
+Only the Boston Cannons, rebranded to Cannons Lacrosse Club, would continue to exist through the merger.
+The rest of the MLL franchises, including the Barrage, would be retired.
+The PLL does have the option to use the folded franchises' likeness in an expansion.